macs30122-winter23/final-project-233-not-found/README.md

 ### Project Goals

-* Explore the relationships between crime against women and five of the following features by state: economic gender gap, education gender gap, health gender gap, political power, and each state’s ruling result on abortion.
+* Explore the relationships between crime against women and five of the following features by state: economic gender gap, education gender gap, health gender gap, political power, and each state’s ruling result on abortion legality.

 * Use the five features above to predict rape rate.